ADJ01200816/Classification_data/README.md

 ## Usage

-1. Input the unstructured industry data text into the model.
-2. Provide the industry classification guidelines as part of the input.
+1. Run `outdependence.py` to set up the required dependencies.
+2. Run `setting.py` to configure the necessary parameters and settings.
-3. Run the model to get the output:
+3. Run `main.py` to execute the model and get the output:
    - **Category Level**: The predicted industry category.
    - **Matching Criteria**: The specific criteria from the guidelines that match the input text.

+Make sure the unstructured industry data and the industry classification guidelines are provided as inputs in the appropriate format.

 Example: